Hubstaff Time Tracking API

 - The Hubstaff time tracking API is currently read-only so it can only be used to retrieve data.
-We do plan to continually evaluate user needs and may offer write privileges in the future.

 - Make sure you are using an auth token of a user that has a manager or an owner role at the organization level if you want to access all the data for an organization.

 - Secure HTTPS connections are required for making requests.
 HTTP requests are redirected to HTTPS.